Part III

 The Sage archetype embodies the pursuit of wisdom, knowledge, and deep understanding.
 They observe patterns, ask penetrating questions, seek objective truth, and offer guidance based on insight and experience.
 Think of a dedicated scientist researching fundamental laws, a wise mentor offering perspective, or a philosopher grappling with existential questions.

-The Sage values clarity, discernment, objectivity, and the communication of knowledge.
-Their power lies in perception, analysis, synthesis, and the thoughtful application of understanding.
+The Sage’s power lies not in collecting facts, but in perception, synthesis, and the thoughtful application of deep understanding.

 The shadow Sage, however, can become detached, overly intellectual, and emotionally cold—using knowledge to create superiority, judge others, or maintain distance rather than to connect or empower.
 This might manifest as intellectual arrogance, rigid dogma, analysis paralysis, or condescension, like a professor who belittles students or a spiritual teacher who wields complex doctrines to obscure rather than illuminate.